The Federal Gas Tax Fund:

 |Prince Edward Island||$78,000,000|

-Specific allocations to municipalities will be determined through federal-provincial-territorial GTF agreements.
+Specific allocations to municipalities are determined through federal-provincial-territorial GTF agreements.
 Allocations for 2019-2024 will be based on Census 2016 data.

 - Date modified: